-- 74. (1) Persons holding an office in terms of the Statute that existed prior to the commencement of this Statute are deemed to hold office under the corresponding provisions of this Statute, unless this is inconsistent with the Act or this Statute. - (2) Subject to the provision of subparagraph (3), the promulgation of this Statute will not affect the membership of members of Council.
-Members will be deemed to serve on Council by virtue of the corresponding provisions of paragraph 12(1) of this Statute, provided that members appointed by virtue of paragraph 12(1)(m) and (n) of the statute previously applicable are be deemed to have been appointed under paragraph 12(1)(m) of this Statute. - (3) As a transitional measure, Council has the competence to take any steps necessary to ensure the implementation of this Statute. - (4) Rules in force prior to the commencement of this Statute continue to apply until replaced. - (5) Any action, including a delegation of powers and functions any functionary, committee or body, taken in terms of the Statute that existed prior to the commencement of this Statute is deemed to have been taken in terms of the corresponding provision of this Statute.
+- 73. (1) Persons holding an office in terms of the Statute that existed prior to the commencement of this Statute are deemed to hold office under the corresponding provisions of this Statute - (2) The promulgation of this Statute does not affect the membership of members of Council provided that the Minister may appoint a fourth member immediately on the approval and publication of this Statute and may appoint a fifth member upon the expiry of the term of any member appointed under paragraph 12(1)(I) which will not be later than 1 May 2018. - (3) As a transitional measure, Council has the competence to take any steps necessary to ensure the implementation of this Statute. - (4) Rules in force prior to the commencement of this Statute continue to apply until replaced. - (5) Any action, including a delegation of powers and functions any functionary, committee or body, taken in terms of the Statute that existed prior to the commencement of this Statute is deemed to have been taken in terms of the corresponding provision of this Statute.